All Episodes

 The neutering of conservatism, the neutering of the Republican Party.

-They get their judges nominated, and of course, when that happens, those people are not ever standing for elections, so they're immune forever to the will of the people.
+And of course, when that happens, those people are not ever standing for elections, so they're immune forever to the will of the people.

-We see liberals as trying to co-opt culture, education, and government in ways that it can never be gotten rid of because they want people in positions that are appointed, and of course, for which there are no elections.
+We see liberals as trying to co-opt culture, education, and government in ways that it can never be gotten rid of because they want people in positions that are appointed and, of course, for which there are no elections.

-And somehow we now define maturity and greatness, electability, success, as I can reach out to Democrats.
+And somehow we now define maturity and greatness, Electability, success, as I can reach out to Democrats.

 I'm the only one who can do it.

-I can reach out there, I can bring them in as they currently exist.
+I can reach out there, I can bring them in, as they currently exist.

 So you reach out, you tell the people that want to destroy your party, you tell the people that want to destroy conservatism, come on in and do it.